Major League Baseball relocations of 1950s–1960s: The exit of the National League from New York City

 The moves received considerable controversy: the loss of the Dodgers was especially painful because the team was one of the last vestiges of Brooklyn's status as a city in its own right prior to 1898.
 Professional baseball would not return to Brooklyn until 2001, in the form of the minor-league Brooklyn Cyclones team playing at Coney Island, but Brooklyn would not receive another major league sports franchise until the National Basketball Association's New Jersey Nets moved to the borough in 2012.
-Though New York still had the Yankees in the American League, the loss of a National League team in the nation's largest market drew the ire of National League fans.

 New York City mayor Robert F. Wagner asked attorney William A. Shea to head up a committee to acquire a new National League team for New York.
-After pitching to Philadelphia, Cincinnati, and Pittsburgh, Shea realized he was asking a team to do what he couldn't - that was move a team from a market that supported it.
+After pitching to Philadelphia, Cincinnati, and Pittsburgh, Shea realized he was asking a team to do what he couldn't—that was move a team from a market that supported it.
 Almost immediately the goal was switched from moving franchises to expanding the league.
 Using contacts in government, he was able to force MLB (by lobbying for the end of MLB's Anti-Trust exemption) to add two American League teams and two National League teams.
 The New York Mets were eventually added as an expansion team, beginning play in 1962.
 Ironically, the Yankees' attendance declined slightly in the years immediately following the Dodgers' and Giants' departure, and the Mets consistently drew more fans than the Yankees through the early- to mid- 1970s.
 The Mets today are often considered "New York City's team" while the Yankees have a wider fanbase, similar to that of football's Dallas Cowboys.